NixLine-org/nixline-baseline/SECURITY-BASELINE.md

 ## Contact

-Security issues with NixLine baseline should be reported to:
+Security issues with Lineage baseline should be reported to:
 [YOUR-ORG-SECURITY-EMAIL]

-For upstream NixLine security issues:
+For upstream Lineage security issues:
-Open a security advisory at https://github.com/NixLine-org/nixline-baseline/security/advisories
+Open a security advisory at https://github.com/Lineage-org/nixline-baseline/security/advisories